THE CRAIG FARM

 Remember to be patient.
 Every rabbit will learn at its own pace.
 I’ve had a doe litter trained in three days and she later taught her babies to use the litter box.
 On the other hand, I had a very stubborn buck take WEEKS to use his litter box regularly.

-Some budget rabbit toys ideas include cardboard boxes, cuttings from rabbit-safe trees (apple, maple, ash), pine cones, and tubes from paper towels and toilet tissue.
-You can create a dig box with a cardboard box filled with shredded paper, bedding, or organic potting soil.
+Some budget-friendly rabbit toy ideas include cardboard boxes, cuttings from rabbit-safe trees (apple, maple, ash), pine cones, and tubes from paper towels and toilet tissue.
+You can create a dig box using a cardboard box filled with shredded paper, bedding, or organic potting soil.
+You can create a foraging toy by stuffing a paper bag with hay and treats then folding the bag closed.
+Use twine to make a hanging toy of twigs and pine cones.
+Get creative.

 Rabbits are naturally curious and like to explore.
 A puppy exercise pen (sometimes called an X-pen) makes a great playpen for a rabbit.
 In pleasant weather, you can let your rabbit play outdoors with supervision.
 I prefer to give my rabbits time in the exercise pens at least a few times per week.